-(1) Nine-month faculty members must have been employed by the University in a salaried position on or before May 6, 2013 and be in active payroll status on August 8, 2013, in order to be eligible.

-(2) Twelve-month faculty members must have been employed by the University on or before June 30, 2013 and be in active payroll status on August 8, 2013, in order to be eligible.
+- (1) Nine-month faculty members must have been employed by the University in a salaried position on or before September 10, 2017 and be in active payroll status on the effective date of the increase, in order to be eligible. - (2) Twelve-month faculty members must have been employed by the University on or before September 10, 2017 and be in active payroll status on the effective date of the increase, in order to be eligible. - (3) Faculty members must have received an overall annual evaluation of at least "Meets FSU's High Expectations" for calendar year 2017 performance in order to be eligible.
+Additionally, any faculty member who has received a notice of contract non-renewal will be ineligible for a Merit Salary increase.